 Try the following to engage the parasympathetic nervous system:

 - yoga or tai chi exercises, which combine movements with deep breathing

-- talk to friends or family about stressful situations so you’re less likely to dwell on them at night; similarly, you can keep a diary of your feelings or thoughts
+- talk with friends or family about stressful situations, so you’re less likely to dwell on them at night; similarly, you can keep a diary of your feelings or thoughts

 - exercise regularly